httptoolkit/httptoolkit-website/src/docs/guides/subscription-faq.md

 If you're purchasing on behalf of a VAT/GST-registered business you may not need to pay this, and you can enter your VAT/GST id during the checkout to have that removed.

-If you forget to do so, you can also reply to the invoice you receive from Paddle, provide your registered ID, and ask them to retroactively refund the sales tax.
+If you forget to do so, you can also reply to the invoice you receive from Paddle/PayPro, provide your registered ID, and ask them to retroactively refund the sales tax.

 ### What happens if my payment fails?